fbpx

 5. Petunias

-Petunias are one of the most popular flowers for summer gardens.
-These cheerful annuals come in a variety of colors, from vibrant pinks and purples to subtle yellows and whites.
-Petunia blooms have trumpet-shaped petals that add texture and depth to any garden.
+Petunias are cheerful annuals that come in a variety of colors, from vibrant pinks and purples to subtle yellows and whites.
 Planting petunia seeds in January will give you plenty of time for them to germinate and bloom by summertime.

 When it comes to planting petunias, there are several options available depending on your gardening style.
 If you’re looking for an easy way to get started with these beautiful flowers, consider buying pre-packaged flower seedlings at your local nursery or home improvement store.
 This is a great option if you don’t want to wait until spring or early summer when temperatures are more suitable for starting plants from seed indoors or outdoors.